-Preheat the oven to 400°F: Turn on the oven and preheat to 400°F. Place a rack in the lower third of the oven.
-If you're cooking multiple sheets of bacon, position a second rack in the top third of the oven.
+Preheat the oven to 400°F. Arrange a rack in the lower third of the oven and heat to 400°F. If you're cooking 2 sheets of bacon, position a second rack in the top third of the oven.

-Bake the bacon: Place the baking sheet of bacon in the oven and bake until the bacon is deep golden-brown and crispy, 15 to 20 minutes.
+Bake the bacon.
+Bake until the bacon is deep golden-brown and crispy, 15 to 20 minutes.
 Exact baking time will depend on the thickness of the bacon and how crispy you like it.
 Begin checking around 12 minutes to monitor how quickly the bacon is cooking.
 The bacon fat will sputter and bubble as the bacon cooks, but shouldn't splatter the way it does on the stove top.
 Pour off the bacon grease as needed so the bacon isn't totally submerged in grease.

-Even crispier bacon: For even crispier bacon, set a metal cooling rack over the foil-lined baking sheet and lay the raw bacon over the cooling rack.
+Even crispier bacon: For even crispier bacon, fit a metal rack over the foil-lined baking sheet and lay the raw bacon on the rack.
 Elevating the bacon allows it to cook from all sides and become extra-crispy.

 Storage: Refrigerate leftover bacon for 1 week or freeze it for up to 3 months; warm the bacon in the microwave before serving.